Find a Guide

 Paul was educated in Sheffield and at Victoria College, Jersey, where he became interested in the German occupation and fortifications.
 He ran his first tour in 1983 on the Somme and has been involved in WW1 and WW2 tours since.
 Paul is a member of the Western Front Association and Gallipoli Association.
 He joined the Guild in April 2008 and was presented with Badge 51 on 20th November 2010.
 He was heavily involved in the Guild’s support for Help for Heroes’ annual Big Battlefield Bike Ride from 2012, including leading the guiding team 2014-18.

 In 1988 he co-authored Sheffield City Battalion in the Pals series.
 Cockleshell Raid was published in Pen & Sword’s Battleground Europe series in 2012 and Bruneval followed in 2013.
-He is currently writing a series of sixteen books, Victoria Crosses on the Western Front.
-The first was published in July 2014 and the final volume is expected in late 2025.
+The sixteen volume series, Victoria Crosses on the Western Front, was published between 2014 and 2024.

 Brian Shaw